Theater owners: ‘The Irishman’ ‘deserved better’ release

 Netflix and theater chains, including AMC and Cineplex, negotiated extensively earlier this year on a compromise but ultimately failed to reach agreement.

-A Netflix executive who spoke to The New York Times about its “Irishman” strategy said the company cares about box office, but also wants viewers to watch films the way they want.
+Netflix declined comment Friday evening.
+A company executive who spoke to The New York Times about its “Irishman” strategy said the company cares about box office, but also wants viewers to watch films the way they want.

 “The Irishman” is opening this weekend on eight screens in New York and Los Angeles, including Broadway’s Belasco Theatre.
 It begins streaming on Nov.
 27.